Serial Experiments Lain Anime Review

 US DVD Review

-The DVDs are very nice.
+All that said, Pioneer's classic DVDs are also very nice.
 They include some sharp looking menus that match the visual style of the show, Japanese and English stereo soundtracks with an English subtitle track.
 The menus provide access to a well organized, thumbnailed chapter index, with several chapter stops in each episode, a bunch of production sketches, and a couple of very short promo videos, creditless opening and endings (on later discs) as well as the standard Pioneer catalog section.
 The next-episode previews are also included (after the credits of the final episode on each disc, or accessible through the menu), which are short, weird live action clips of various "devices"--parts of the human body.
 The audio transfer is pristine, and the video transfer is similar to Pioneer's other DVDs; very crisp, but with some slight mottling visible in large, nearly black areas (and there are a lot of those in this one).

 Pioneer appropriately rates the series 16-up.
 Though there is little explicit sexuality or violence, the general themes and imagery are adult and at times disturbing.